To ensure an optimal and secure experience, please upgrade to the latest version of your browser.

 The Fund’s primary portfolio managers will make all determinations regarding allocations and reallocations of the Fund’s managed assets to each credit strategy.
 The percentage allocations among credit strategies may, from time to time, be out of balance with the target allocations set by the Fund’s primary portfolio managers.
 Any rebalancing of the Fund’s portfolio may have an adverse effect on the performance of the Fund and may be subject to certain additional limits and constraints.
 There can be no assurance that the decisions of the Fund’s primary portfolio managers with respect to the allocation and reallocation of the Fund’s managed assets among the credit strategies, or that an investment within a particular credit strategy, will be successful.

 Risks of Investing in Credit Instruments.
-Credit instruments in which the Fund will invest are particularly susceptible to the risks such as:
+Credit instruments in which the Fund invests are particularly susceptible to risks such as:

 Issuer Risk.
 The market value of credit instruments may decline for a number of reasons that directly relate to the issuer, such as management performance, financial leverage and reduced demand for the issuer’s goods and services.